typefaceoff/typefaceoff/.github/CONTRIBUTING.md

 ## Project Roadmap and Vision

 For an overview of our project's roadmap and vision, refer to [ROADMAP.md](ROADMAP.md) in the repository.

-## High-Level Design / Architecture Information

-Detailed high-level design and architecture information can be found in [ARCHITECTURE.md](ARCHITECTURE.md) in the repository.

 ## Project Ground Rules and Expected Behavior